Griswold cast iron skillet. Simple identification guide using logos.

 The Erie is missing underneath the logo.
 Circa 1909-1920

-One of the more popular markings or trademarks.
-And is known as the Griswold block logo.
+The large block logo is one of the more popular markings or trademarks.
+It is known as the Griswold block logo.
 The block logo is very similar to the Slant logo.
 However, the word Griswold is no longer in italics.
-Griswold is in straight block lettering.
+Griswold is in straight-block lettering.

-Skillets with the block logo probably were made between 1920-1930.
-Griswold also manufactured a wide of sizes ranging from 0-14.
+Skillets with the block logo are circa 1920 and 1930.
+Griswold also manufactured a wide range of sizes ranging from 0 to 14.
 However, Griswold Manufacturing also made a number 20.

 The Griswold #20 is a massive skillet and can cost a pretty penny online.
-And it is called the Griswold Hotel skillet.
+It is called the Griswold Hotel Skillet.

 Griswold cast iron skillet with Large block logo